November 2021 – January 2022

 Millions of these supposedly fragile creatures fly over two generations with the wind in the fall from Canada via the USA to Mexico to mate.
 The males die in Mexico and the females make their way back toward Canada in March.
 They also die on the way, but their young eventually reach Canada again.
 It is unknown how the monarch butterflies find their way south and back over generations.

-The guides during a break playing cards.
+The guides playing cards during a break.
 Visitors can only ascend to the Monarch butterflies in a group with a guide.

 Velo de Novia Waterfall